scala/scala/CONTRIBUTING.md

 Any API additions should include Scaladoc.

-Don't forget to update the package-level doc (in the package object), if appropriate.
+Consider updating the package-level doc (in the package object), if appropriate.

 ### Coding standards